pandio-com/pandioml/guides/CREDIT-CARD-PIPELINE.md

     prediction = Boolean()
 ```

-Now that the class is defined, we can add the `output` method that uses this class.
+Now that the class is defined, we can add the `done` method that uses this class.

 ```buildoutcfg
 def done(self, result={}):